Terry's Second Site Tips

 Turning off the menu buttons; providing links manually

-The control of Menus and links is done with User Items, which are managed on the Pages > User Items screen.
+The control of Menus and links is done with User Items, which are managed in the Pages > User Items section.
 As described in my Second Site Overview, User Items are used both to add supplemental pages, and to control the site menus.
 In a newly created default site, that screen looks like this:

 Default User Item screen